maverickronin/PowerRestic/README.md

 # PowerRestic

-PowerRestic aims to be a complete text menu interface for using the restic executable on Windows, with ***local*** repositories.
+PowerRestic aims to be a complete text menu interface for using the restic executable on Windows, with ***local*** and ***RClone*** backend repositories.
 PowerRestic targets PowerShell 5.1 as that's still what Windows includes by default

 Creation and scheduling of backup jobs is a planned feature but its current functionality is focused on managing and restoring from existing repositories and snapshots.